return42/sphkerneldoc/linux_src_doc/include/net/netlink_h.rst

 NLA_NUL_STRING       Maximum length of string (excluding NUL) NLA_FLAG             Unused
-NLA_BINARY           Maximum length of attribute payload NLA_NESTED           Don't use \`len' field -- length verification is done by checking len of nested header (or empty) NLA_NESTED_COMPAT    Minimum length of structure payload NLA_U8, NLA_U16,
+NLA_BINARY           Maximum length of attribute payload NLA_NESTED,
+NLA_NESTED_ARRAY     Length verification is done by checking len of nested header (or empty); len field is used if validation_data is also used, for the max attr number in the nested policy.
+NLA_U8, NLA_U16,
 NLA_U32, NLA_U64,
 NLA_S8, NLA_S16,